obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 1. Create a new file named `example.spec.ts` to your projects root folder

 > [!info] Test file names
 > It is not required to call tests with a `.spec.ts` ending, `.ts` is enough.
-However, it help you to see at one glance which file contain productive code and which are test files, which will help with development and maintainability.
+However, it allows you to see at one glance which file contain productive code and which are test files, which will help with development and maintainability.
 It is also common to end test file names with `.test.ts` instead of `.spec.ts`.

 2. In `example.spec.ts`, add a `describe` block.
 Read more about describe blocks in [Jests documentation](https://jestjs.io/docs/api#describename-fn).
 Basically, a `describe` bundles up multiple test cases for better readability.